ivanapinto/ivanapinto.github.io/README.md

 <section>
   <h2>Form</h2>
-  <p></p>The FORM tag creates a container for various input elements like text fields, checkboxes, radio buttons, and buttons.
+  <p>The FORM tag creates a container for various input elements like text fields, checkboxes, radio buttons, and buttons.
 Each element shoudl have input and label </p>
   <form action="">
 <label for="name">Name</label>
 <input type="text" id="name" required>